mulesoft-labs/raml-java-client-generator/readme.md

 client.users.userId("luis").get();
 ```

-## Using it from java
+## Calling the code generator from Java

-It can easily be embedded into your code just add de dependency
+It can easily be embedded the code generation into your code just.
+Add the dependency to `pom.xml`

 ```xml
   <dependency>